Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 The Devil Card Has a Long Backstory

 The Devil is the 15th trump in the Major Arcana.
-In the Rider-Waite-Smith deck, the Devil is based off Éliphas Lévi's illustration of Baphomet in his Dogme et rituel de la Haute Magie.
+In the Rider-Waite-Smith deck, the Devil is based on Éliphas Lévi's illustration of Baphomet in his Dogme et Rituel de la Haute Magie.

 What Is Baphomet?

 That's a loaded question that's steeped in medieval history.
 It was a deity the Knights Templar were accused of worshiping.
 The name appeared in trial transcripts for the Inquisition of the Knights Templar dating back to 1307.

 There are a lot of rumors and speculation as to what in the world was going on in the minds of the Templars; they likely had PTSD issues from the cruel conditions of the times and working in militant roles.
 Add an intensely religious culture, and you have a recipe for people having visions of evil incarnate.